-Setting up the WRF model to interface with the WRF Postprocessor
+Setting up the WRF model to interface with UPP

-The wrfpost program is currently set up to read a large number of fields from the WRF model history files.
+The unipost program is currently set up to read a large number of fields from the WRF model history files.
 This configuration stems from NCEP's need to generate all of its required operational products.
-A list of the fields that are currently read in by wrfpost is provided in Table 1.
-This program is configured such that is will run successfully if an expected input field is missing from the WRF history file as long as this field is not required to produce a requested output field.
-If the pre-requisites for a requested output field are missing from the WRF history file, wrfpost will abort at run time.
+A list of the fields that are currently read in by unipost is provided for the WRF-NMM in Table 1 andWRF-ARW in Table 2.
+Tables for the GFS and CFS fields will be added in the future.
+Unless binary format output is being used, this program is configured such that it will run successfully even if an expected input field is missing from the WRF history file as long as this field is not required to produce a requested output field.
+If the pre-requisites for a requested output field are missing from the WRF history file, unipost will abort at run time.

-Take care not to remove fields from the wrfout files, which may be needed for diagnostic purposes by the WPP package.
-For example, if isobaric state fields are requested, but the pressure fields on model interfaces (P and PB) are not available in the history file, wrfpost will abort at run time.
-In general, the default fields available in the wrfout files are sufficient to run WPP.
-The fields written to the WRF history file are controlled by the settings in the Registry file (see Registry.EM) in the Registry subdirectory of the main WRFV3 directory).
+Take care not to remove fields from the wrfout files, which may be needed for diagnostic purposes by the UPP package.
+For example, if isobaric state fields are requested, but the pressure fields on model interfaces (PINT for WRF-NMM, P and PB for WRF-ARW) are not available in the history file, unipost will abort at run time.
+In general, the default fields available in the wrfout files are sufficient to run UPP.
+The fields written to the WRF history file are controlled by the settings in the Registry file (see Registry.EM or Registry.NMM(NEST) files in the Registry subdirectory of the main WRFV3 directory).